bindecy/ohsmap/README.md

 ```

 We can clearly see the `id` field is in offset 40 and the `max_index_id` field is in offset 80.
 So we need to find a struct that has pointers in the corresponding fields.
-Also, to complicate matters, this struct deallocaion should occur in the same thread and rather soon before the allocation of the uninitialized struct.
+Also, to complicate matters, this struct deallocation should occur in the same thread and rather soon before the allocation of the uninitialized struct.
 After looking for a while, we found the perfect candidate, the `IndexedDBReturnValue` object:
 ```
 *** Dumping AST Record Layout